What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 While C-PTSD is not explicitly listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR), it is recognized in the International Classification of Diseases, 11th Revision (ICD-11).
 The ICD-11 outlines the following criteria for a mental health professional to diagnose C-PTSD:

-Criterion A Event: just like PTSD, C-PTSD requires that an individual has witnessed, experienced, or been threatened with death, serious injury, or sexual violence.
+Just like PTSD, C-PTSD requires that an individual has witnessed, experienced, or been threatened with death, serious injury, or sexual violence.

-Affective Dysregulation: Severe and persistent difficulty regulating emotions.
+Severe and persistent difficulty regulating emotions.

-Interpersonal Relationship Difficulties: Problems maintaining healthy, trusting relationships, often resulting in feelings of isolation or conflict.
+Problems maintaining healthy, trusting relationships, often resulting in feelings of isolation or conflict.

 The duration of symptoms must be at least six months and cause significant distress or impairment in social, occupational, or other important areas of functioning.
+Symptoms must not be the secondary effects of underlying medical issues or substance use, and must not be better explained by another disorder.

 Controversy